What is a thesis like?

 • Independent role: You will act and solve problems independently and demonstrate readiness for demanding expert work.

-• Usability and significance: The results of the work serve a wider audience and may also have societal significance.
-A UAS bachelor’s thesis often makes use of the client level and lacks broader significance.
+• Usability and significance: The thesis results serve a wider audience and may also have societal significance.
+A UAS bachelor’s thesis often focuses primarily on the local client level rather than broader societal impacts.

 • Depth of reflection: You evaluate the results in depth in relation to previous research and the wider significance of the work.

-• Scope: The work is more extensive overall – the number and quality of sources, the use of methods and the volume of material are more comprehensive than in the bachelor’s thesis.
+• Scope: The thesis is more extensive overall – the number and quality of sources, the use of methods and the volume of material are more comprehensive than in the bachelor’s thesis.

 The thesis and its completion are also set out in the degree regulations of the University of Applied Sciences.